amiths89/book-app/README.md

     git clone git@github.com:amiths89/book-app.git
     ```

-2. Navigate to the project directory:
+2. Navigate to the project directory and install dependancies by running this command:

     ```bash
     npm install